CrisisCleanup/crisis-cleanup-mobile-app-ui-tests/README.md

-Take screenshots of Crisis Cleanup app across all open devices
+Run UI tests and take screenshots of Crisis Cleanup mobile app across all open devices